Chef Ronaldo Linares

 TrunkSpace: With the advancement of technology in the past years, food has also advanced in many ways.
 Has it changed the way you cook at all?

 Chef Linares: In some ways it has, for example, sous vide is a great technique of cooking.
 It allows you to bring crazy flavors out of foods, from greens to proteins and even starches.
 The secret lies in playing around with ingredients and checking out other leading chefs that are doing it better than you.
+I would anyone and everyone to get the Best Sous Vide Cooker and create some delicious dishes.
 Hope that makes sense.

 TrunkSpace: Molecular gastronomy… is it mad science?
 Or mad tasty?
 Do you feel it has a place in the culinary scene as entire dinner courses, or should it be used more in balance to further enhance traditional dishes?